ibnishak/blog/content/post/zettelkasten-what-why-and-why-not.md

 - It creates a lot of pressure on reading
 - It is time consuming
 - Other than Luhmann himself, no credible example of increased output due to zettelkasten.
+- Writing is thinking principle need not apply to all.
+For some, writing is recording of thinking.

+## Interesting links
+- [Why Mind mapping works][7]
+- [In what ways can we form useful relationships between notes?][8]

 [1]: https://en.wikipedia.org/wiki/Niklas_Luhmann
 [2]: https://twitter.com/soenke_ahrens?lang=en